DavidHe1127/Mr.He_HandBook/frontend/react/refs.md

 # Everything you need to know about using Refs

-(Note: discussions below assumes React v16.2 or lower version that supports React.createRef)
+**Note: discussions below assumes React v16.2 or lower version that supports React.createRef.
+As of React 16.3 and above, Forwarding Ref is supported and it will be discussed as well**

 ### Why do we need it?
 React components wrap up DOM element to give encapsulations: